30 Sep Whole30 Zuppa Toscana – Dairy-Free Potato Soup Recipe

 - 1 tbsp.
 Italian seasoning

-- 7 medium red potatoes (about 2.5-3 lbs.), coarsely chopped (and unpeeled, if you choose! 🙂 )
+- 7 medium red potatoes about 2.5-3 lbs., coarsely chopped (peeled or not)

-- Salt and pepper, to taste
+- sea salt and freshly ground black pepper to taste

 - Saute 3 minutes.